 We have been and may, in the future, be, subject to claims that current or former employees, consultants, independent contractors, collaborators, future partners, if any, or other third parties have an interest in our patents or other intellectual property as an inventor or co-inventor.
 While it is our policy to require our employees, consultants, independent contractors, future partners, if any, and other third parties who may be involved in the conception, development or reduction to practice of intellectual property to execute agreements assigning such intellectual property to us, we may be unsuccessful in executing such an agreement with each party who, in fact, conceives, develops or reduces to practice such intellectual property that we regard as our own.
 The assignment of intellectual property rights may not be self-executing, or the assignment agreements may be breached.
 For example, we may have inventorship disputes arise from conflicting obligations of employees, consultants, independent contractors, future partners, if any, or other third parties who are involved in developing and commercializing our product candidates.
-For instance, as previously mentioned herein, in April 2022, SSI initiated a legal proceeding against us in The Danish Maritime and Commercial High Court (Sø og Handelsretten), claiming sole ownership of a patent application we filed related to a method for treating malignant neoplasm by administering a composition comprising a high dose of neopeptides, a solvent and SSI's liposomal adjuvant, CAF®09b, or the Invention, for which we have a non-exclusive, royalty-bearing sub-license to use from SSI.
-While it is too early to fully assess how the court will resolve this matter, we believe that we and our employees are the sole inventors of the Invention and that we have in-licensed or other related contractual rights prevent or impair our ability to maintain our current licensing arrangements on favorable terms, we may be unable to successfully develop our product candidates and the comme
+For instance, as previously mentioned herein, in April 2022, SSI initiated a legal proceeding against us in The Danish Maritime and Commercial High Court (Sø og Handelsretten), claiming sole ownership of a patent application we filed related to a method for treating malignant neoplasm by administering a composition comprising a high dose of neopeptides, a solvent and SSI's liposomal adjuvant, CAF®09b, or the Invention, for which we have a non-exclusive, royalty-bearing sub-licensable license to use from SSI.
+While it is too early to fully assess how the court will resolve this matter, we believe that we and our employees are the sole inventors of the Invention and that we have strong defenses against SSI's claim and that SSI's claim is without merit.
+If disputes such as the SSI dispute, over intellectual property that we have in-licensed or other related contractual rights prevent or